 How to Use Python to Make Your Arduino Blink¶

-In this tutorial, I will show you how to control your Arduino through Python.
-I will use the LattePanda with the built in Arduino chip, and show you the basics of how to make the LED light blink.
-Once you understand this technique, you can play around with the code to control your Arduino with python.
+In this tutorial, we will show you how to control your Arduino with Python code.
+We will use the LattePanda with the built in Arduino chip and show you the basics of how to make the LED light blink.
+Once you understand this technique, you can play around with the code to control your Arduino with Python code..

 - 7-inch 1024 x 600 IPS Display for LattePanda

 The latest software is available on the Arduino website.
 IDE (integrated development environment) allows programmers to develop software.
 Make sure to download the most updated Arduino IDE.
 We are using Arduino 1.6.5 in this example.

 This software is available on Python's official website.
 We are using Python 2.7.15 in this example, which can be found here.
 You can use the following installer to install the Python IDE:

 Please make sure to select "add python.exe to Path" when installing by clicking on the "Will be installed on local hard drive" option.
 This is shown below.

 Once everything is ready we can start the process.

 Similar to the C# tutorial, we will need to upload the StandardFirmata code into your local Arduino device.
 You can access the code by clicking File → Examples → Firmata → StandardFirmata, as shown below.